danidemi/bug-log4j2-hanging-up-before-shutdown/README.md

     2016-12-22 22:13:36,380 pool-1-thread-1 DEBUG Stopping LoggerContext[name=60199c81, org.apache.logging.log4j.core.LoggerContext@4597ec68]

+__This is the problem!
+The business logic terminates, but log4j2 waits for one minute before stopping!__
+Why that ?
+I would prefer the application to stop immediately as one would probably expect.

-This difference in time seems more or less independent from the number of messages being logged.
+I investigated a little... this 60 sec delay seems more or less independent from the number of messages being logged.

 However, if you change the `log4j2.xml` incrementing the size from 5Kb...